Craig Carton: Return to WFAN

 On October 29, 2020, it was announced that Carton would return to WFAN, hosting the afternoon drive Carton & Roberts with Evan Roberts (replacing the retiring Joe Benigno) beginning November 9.
 On December 10, 2020, it was also announced that Carton would host a weekly program airing Saturday mornings beginning January 9 called Hello, My Name Is Craig on which he would discuss problem gambling.

 In its first full ratings-book period, the new show was the highest-rated afternoon-drive sports-talk show in New York City.

 In September 2022, Carton began hosting The Carton Show on weekday mornings for Fox Sports 1, while continuing to co-host his afternoon show with Roberts on WFAN.

+In June 2023, Carton announced his departure from WFAN, effective June 30, to focus on his new Fox Sports 1 morning show.